Reading Time: 4 minutes

 In fine weather, one of the most enjoyable times of the day is sitting around camp and cooking the evening meal.

 Cooking groups of two or four people are common, particularly with tent pairs combining for dinner.
-For trips where some cooking in tents is likely, e.g.extended trips, meals should be aligned with tent pairs.
-On some trips, cooking as a group can help beginners particularly if paired with someone more experienced.
+For trips where some cooking in tents is likely, e.g. extended trips, meals should be aligned with tent pairs.
+Cooking as a group helps beginners learn from those with more experience.

 One good option is for people to cater for their own breakfasts (that may only require hot water), lunches, snacks, drinks (e.g. tea, coffee, single-serve soups) so the only shared meals are dinners.
 This makes it much easier to agree on the shared trip menu.
 Individuals can then carry what their appetite and tastes require, but also have the enjoyment that comes with sharing some meals.

-When planning to share meals on an extended trip, it may be a good idea to trial meals on shorter trips or at home to ensure all are satisfied with flavours and quantities.
+When planning to share meals on an extended trip, it may be a good idea to trial each meal on shorter trips or at home to ensure all are satisfied with the ingredients, taste, quantity and cooking complexity.

 The benefits from group cooking increase on longer trips include: